The history of Biddulph Grange Garden

 30 years of the Batemans

-Bateman was here for 30 years and built the house as an Italianate villa and the garden, with the help of his friend the famous marine artist Edward Cook.
+James Bateman was here for 30 years from 1842, and built the house as an Italianate villa and the garden, with the help of his friend the famous marine artist Edward Cook.

-After 30 years Bateman left and moved to Worthing, leaving one of his sons to sell the property, which at the time had a mortgage of £30,000 which in today’s money is close to £2million.
+In 1869 Bateman left the Grange and moved to London where he lived in a house rented from Edward Cooke close to Hyde Park.
+Bateman left his son John to sell the property, which by the time he left in 1872 had a mortgage of £30,000 which in today’s money is close to £2million.

-The Heaths left in 1922 selling the house to the North Staffordshire Cripples Aid Society to use as a hospital, within 3 years they couldn’t afford it so it went to Lancashire County Council as a hospital.
+The Heath family left in 1922 selling the house to the North Staffordshire Cripples Aid Society to use as a hospital, within 3 years they couldn’t afford it so it went to Lancashire County Council as a hospital.

 They built wooden wards on the Cherry Orchard and later in the 1930s knocked down the remaining glass houses and part of the geological gallery to built new wards and a ‘modern’ hospital complex – the actual house was used as nurses quarters.